Neoteroi/mkdocs-plugins/README.md

 ## Timeline

-The timeline extension provides and HTML component to display chronological information with style.
+The timeline extension provides a component to display chronological information with style.

 How to use: